mlabs-haskell/plutip/README.md

 * [Starting private network from Haskell and executing contract](./contract-execution/Main.hs)
 * [Template for setting a Nix flake that includes Plutip](https://github.com/MitchyCola/plutip-flake).
 Kudos to @MitchyCola

+## Plutip for integration testing smart contracts

+If your goal is to:
+* build tests with `tasty` Haskell framework where user can run Plutus contracts (`Contract w s e a`) using mentioned above private network
+* run contracts in REPL on local network

+then check out [CTL](https://github.com/Plutonomicon/cardano-transaction-lib) or legacy plutip revision.

 ## Maintenance